 2011 Peace and Justice Award from Council on American-Islamic Relations

-TRUE AMERICAN: Murder and Mercy in Texas by Anand Giridharadas was written
+The book, THE TRUE AMERICAN: Murder and Mercy in Texas by Anand Giridharadas was written about Rais life.

 In 2007, just after his last TED Talk, Lessig announced he was leaving the field of IP and Internet policy, and moving on to a more fundamental problem that blocks all types of sensible policy -- the corrupting influence of money in American politics.